GenomicsAotearoa/Imputation-workshop/docs/1_tutorial.md

     ```

 ## 2. Copy the files into the home directory
 Define two directories: workshop directory and home directory.
-In this workshop, the analysis will be conducted in the home directory
+In this workshop, the analysis will be conducted in your `/home/$USER/imputation_workshop/ diretcory. (`~` is the shortcut for you home directory)

 !!! terminal "code"

     ```bash
     cd ~
-    maindir=/nesi/project/nesi02659/imputation2021

     mkdir -p imputation_workshop
     cd ~/imputation_workshop
     ```